christopherrowley/ESP32_FFT/W1_spectrumAnalyzer/W1_Guide.md

 In order to achieve this, we will also have to become familiar with breadboards, jumper cables, the ESP32 and the LED Matrix.

 ## Hardware setup
-To begin, you should set your hardware up as illustrated in the README.md file in the main directry.
+To begin, you should set your hardware up as illustrated in the README.md file in the main directory.

 Before Plugging into the breadboard, view the following diagrams to know how the wiring works on a breadboard.
 ![Linked across a row](horizontal-rows.png)